Krishmar Santokie

-Krishmar Santokie (born 20 December 1984) is a cricketer who plays for Jamaica and has represented the West Indies at international Twenty20 level.
-He bowls left-arm medium pace and is a lower order batsman.
+Krishmar Santokie (born 20 December 1984) is a former Jamaican cricketer.
+He played for Jamaica and represented the West Indies in Twenty20 Internationals.
+He bowled left-arm medium pace and was a lower order batsman.

 Domestic career

 He represented the Guyana Amazon Warriors in the Caribbean Premier League in 2013.

 His slingy action & ability to deliver deceiving slower balls has made him an asset to T20 teams.
 Santokie spent a number of years playing in England for Farnham Royal cricket club where he used the English conditions to perfect his swing bowling technique which has continued with him into his international career.

 He played for the Mumbai Indians in the 2014 Indian Premier League tournament.

 Santokie came under scrutiny in December 2019 while playing for the Sylhet Thunder of the BPL when he overstepped on a delivery by a significant distance.
 The BCB launched an investigation shortly after the event.
 As of December, 2019, Santokie's career Twenty20 bowling average of 17.09 was the best by a West Indian, 18th best of active cricketers and 28th best of all time.